glyfish/glyfish.github.io/_drafts/bivariate_normal_distribution.md

 {% endkatex %}

 Extension of transform {% katex %}(5){% endkatex %} to more than two dimensions is not clear.
-The following section will describe a form of the transformation that makes the extension more apparent.
+The following section will describe a form of the transformation that makes this more apparent.

 ### Matrix Form of Bivariate Normal Distribution

 A matrix form for the Bivariate Normal Distribution PDF can be constructed that scales to higher dimensions.
-Here the version for two variables is compared with the results of the previous section followed by a discussion of extension to an arbitrary number of dimensions.
+Here the version for two variables is compared with the results of the previous section and followed by a discussion of extension to an arbitrary number of dimensions.
 To begin consider the column vectors,

 {% katex display %}